An Honest Review of Kindred + 7 Free Nights

-I love a deal, so I was intrigued when I saw a forum post about Kindred, a home sharing website I’d never heard of, but that was offering 5 free nights to new sign ups (click here to jump to the details of that offer at the bottom of this post).
+I love a deal, so I was intrigued when I saw a forum post about Kindred, a home sharing website I’d never heard of, but that was offering 5 free nights to new sign ups, plus 2 nights for adding photos of your home (click here to jump to the details of that offer at the bottom of this post).

 What is Kindred, and How Does it Work?

 Kindred is a home swap site that operates on a credit system.
 Anytime you allow someone to stay in your home, you earn 1 credit per night.
 Those credits can then be redeemed for nights at any other member’s home, regardless of size or location.
-You’ll also earn 5 credits when you sign up, and can earn 2 credits for each approved friend you refer.
+You’ll also earn 5 credits when you sign up, 2 nights for adding photos of your home, and can earn 2 credits for each approved friend you refer.
 Credits cannot be purchased.

 The site is open to renters as well as homeowners, and because it’s home swapping for credits, rather than renting out on a site like Airbnb, it generally at least falls into a grey area of your lease.